 What is an IDR interval, and why is it sometimes “too large”?

-When adding a video clip to a project in KineMaster, you may occasionally see a warning that the “IDR interval” is too large.
+Sometimes when adding a video clip in KineMaster, you may see a warning that the “IDR interval” is too large.
 In most cases, you can ignore this warning without any serious problems.
-However, it can be helpful to understand what the IDR interval is, what kind of problems are caused by having too large an IDR interval, and what you can do to solve this issue.
+It can be helpful to understand what the IDR interval is.
+It’s good to know what kind of problems happen with large an IDR intervals, and what you can do to solve this issue.

-However, notably with screen recordings, KineMaster may not display this warning but the consequences will be the same.
-If you are having a problem editing a screen recording captured using iOS’s built-in screen recorder or any screen recording captured by a 3rd party app, the solution to fixing IDR issues will apply to you, too.
+With screen recordings KineMaster may often not display this warning.
+However, the consequences will be the same.
+Are you having problems editing a screen recordings from iOS’s built-in screen recorder or any 3rd party app?
+The solution to fixing IDR issues will apply to you, too.

 What do I do if the IDR interval is too big and it’s causing editing problems?

-Create an empty KineMaster project, add the problematic clip to it, and export the project.
+Create an empty KineMaster video, add the problematic clip to it, and export the video.
 The exported clip will have a normal IDR interval and can be edited without any difficulty.
 Be sure to export this clip at the exact same settings it was recorded with, at the highest possible bitrate.

 How do I check the IDR frame interval?

-If you select a clip to trim it, you’ll notice some small yellow tick marks at the top of the clip (they look like part of the selection border).
-Those tick marks indicate where the IDR frames are.
+If you select a clip to trim it, you’ll notice some small yellow tick marks at the top of the clip.
+They look like part of the selection border.
+Those tick marks show where the IDR frames are.

 How big should the IDR interval be?

 For the best editing experience, the average IDR interval should be 4 seconds or less.
 Most phones record video with an IDR interval of 1 second.
-However, video recorded in other apps, on other devices, or downloaded from the internet may have different IDR intervals.
+Video recorded in other apps, devices, or downloaded from the internet may have different IDR intervals.